couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 **Fixes in 1.4.0-dp**

-* [SPY-155](http://www.couchbase.com/issues/browse/SPY-155): A bug has been fixed where future listeners where not notified because of a race condition.
+* [SPY-155](http://www.couchbase.com/issues/browse/SPY-155): A bug has been fixed where future listeners were not notified because of a race condition.

 **Known Issues in 1.4.0-dp**

 * [JCBC-401](http://www.couchbase.com/issues/browse/JCBC-401): When durability requirements (PersistTo/ReplicateTo) are used, a custom timeout (for example `.get(1, TimeUnit.MINUTES))` is ignored if it is higer than the default `obsTimeout` setting on the `CouchbaseConnectionFactory`.
-The workaround here is to set a higher value through the `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.
+The work-around here is to set a higher value through the `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.